GSoster/idle-game/carpir/idlefw/convention.md

 ### Functions

-**Functions** Functions should have all its initials uppercase and its curly brackets starting in the next line eg.: function ApplySettings()
+**Functions** Functions should have all its initials uppercase and its curly brackets starting in the next line and must start with a verb. eg.: function ApplySettings()
 {